DFE-Digital/find-a-tuition-partner/README.md

 ## Logging and Metrics

 The service uses [Serilog](https://github.com/serilog/serilog) to support logging structured event data.
-It is configured to write logs to the console as default and optionally write to a Serilog sink that writes log events to Microsoft Application Insights data source integration.
+It is configured to write logs to the console as default and optionally write to a Serilog sink that writes log events to Azure Application Insights data source integration.

-### Microsoft Application Insights
+### Azure Application Insights

-If you need to test Microsoft Application Insights integration from your development environment, use the following command to add the neccessary user secret:
+If you need to test Azure Application Insights integration from your development environment, use the following command to add the necessary user secret:

 ```
 dotnet user-secrets set "APPINSIGHTS:INSTRUMENTATIONKEY" "<KEY>" -p UI